 Goal setting and alignment

-Great managers empower their teams to succeed, and a core aspect of goal empowerment is collaboration.
-Working together as a team to establish goals, milestones, and action strategy is one of the most important components to creating meaningful, highly-motivating goals your team will rally behind.
-When establishing and aligning goals, make sure the goals are:
+Great managers empower their teams to succeed; collaboration is a core aspect of goal empowerment.
+Working together as a team to establish goals, milestones, and action strategy is one of the most essential components to creating meaningful, highly-motivating goals your team will rally behind.

 Be specific about:

-- Who owns the goal and is personally accountable for the team’s success?
+Who owns the goal and is personally accountable for the team’s success?
 Who are the core contributors?

-- Who will we share our goals with to get support and drive accountability?
+Who will we share our goals with to get support and drive accountability?
 (Transparency)

-- What exactly are we trying to accomplish?
+What exactly are we trying to accomplish?

-- How will we gauge whether we succeeded?
+How will we gauge whether we succeeded?
 (Measurable)

-- How will we recognize progress and celebrate wins?
+How will we recognize progress and celebrate wins?
 (Evaluated, Recognized, Rewarded)

-- When does the goal need to be completed?
+When does the goal need to be completed?
 (Time-bound)

 What are the milestone dates we need to hit along the way?
 (Measurable and Evaluated)

-- What resources are needed, where you can find them, and what dependencies could derail progress or turn into blockers?
+What resources are needed, where can you find them, and what dependencies could derail progress or turn into blockers?

-Measurable: How exactly will your team know if they’ve succeeded in achieving the goal; what does success look like and how can that be communicated to the organization?
+How exactly will your team know if they’ve succeeded in achieving the goal; what does success look like, and how can that be communicated to the organization?
 Of equal if not greater importance: how will you measure progress along the way and evaluate if your team is moving in the right direction at the right pace?

-It’s imperative for leaders to track goals once goals have been set (collaboratively!) and the team has started working toward them.
+Leaders must track goals once goals have been set (collaboratively!) and the team has started working toward them.
 Progress and outcomes need to be:

 Evaluated regularly: How frequently the team evaluates progress depends on the goal and how the team operates, but in most cases, goals should be reviewed at least monthly.
 Feedback and guidance are an absolute necessity for team engagement and development.
 A few questions leaders can ask in team review sessions:

-- How are we progressing?
+How are we progressing?

-- Are we on track to hit our next milestone?
+Are we on track to hit our next milestone?

-- What percentage of the way to our overall goal are we?
+What percentage of the way to our overall goal are we?

-- What contribution has each team member made?
+What contribution has each team member made?

-- What wins have we had?
+What wins have we had?

-- What challenges or blockers are appearing?
+What challenges or blockers are appearing?

-- Are our actions and approach still appropriate or is course correction needed?
+Are our actions and approach still appropriate, or is course correction needed?

-Further, goals should never just be a to-do list; rather, they should be motivational and clarifying in terms of what we want to accomplish, how we’re going to get there, and what timing looks like along the way to meet the deadline.
+Further, goals should never be a to-do list; instead, they should be motivational and clarify what you want to accomplish, how you'll get there, and what the timing looks like along the way to meet the deadline.